Easy to make, fun to use, these Easter Puppets give you a simple way to share the Easter story together.

 - a page of card to cut and make into ‘sticks’ for your puppets in case you can’t get hold of any lolly sticks or paper straws

-- How to make your puppets instructions (including how to make the book into an envelop to store your puppets)
+- instructions on How to make your puppets (including how to make the book into an envelop to store your puppets)

 - a page of ideas on how you can use your puppets (including lots of fun ideas for children of different ages)